unioslo/tre-operators-docs/docs/fundamentals.md

 ## Why TREs Matter

-TREs balance the need for research access with the obligation to protect sensitive data.
-They enable reproducible, large-scale studies while maintaining privacy and trust.
-For more on federation and interoperability, see [Federation Integration](./federation.md).

 TREs balance research access with the need to protect sensitive data.
 They support reproducible, large-scale studies while maintaining privacy and trust.
 For more on federation and interoperability, see [Federation Integration](./federation.md).

 ## TRE Architecture Overview